 Another reason for the gender pay gap is that women are choosing professions that allow them to be more flexible.
 While this is true, it’s not just because women don’t want to work long hours.
 It’s because women can’t work long hours.

 Someone needs to be able to take time off work to watch the kids if they get sick.
-Someone needs to be able to get the kids when day care closes every day.
+Someone needs to be able to get the kids when daycare closes every day.
 That same someone needs to feed the kids, help them with their homework, and get them cleaned up and into bed.
 And guess what, that someone is usually a woman.

 It’s all fine and well to say she’s choosing that.
 But really, she’s not given much of a choice.
 The majority of Americans still think that childcare is the woman’s responsibility.
-Many jobs still give women more flexibility and leeway then they give men.
+Many jobs still give women more flexibility and leeway than they give men.
 Women are expected to take this time off, men are ridiculed and punished when they try to do the same.
 Yes, the gender pay gap affects men as well!

 How Do We Solve the Gender Pay Gap

 Next, we need to push for paid time off and reasonable working hours– for everyone.
-Our work culture continues to push for people to dedicate their lives to their jobs, and unfortunately that doesn’t leave a lot of time for families.
-Women are choosing lower paying jobs that allow them more flexibility so they can be home with their kids, because some one has to be.
-I think we as a society have forgotten how valuable child rearing and family time is.
+Our work culture continues to push for people to dedicate their lives to their jobs, and unfortunately, that doesn’t leave a lot of time for families.
+Women are choosing lower-paying jobs that allow them more flexibility so they can be home with their kids because someone has to be.
+I think we as a society have forgotten how valuable child-rearing and family time is.
 Maybe we should start valuing something other than profits (yes, I know, what a pipe dream).

 What Are Your Thoughts on the Gender Pay Gap?

 What can we as a society do to help erase this gap?
-Obviously there is one glaring thing I left out of this post, and that’s the misogyny and sexism surrounding this entire issue – but unfortunately I have no solutions for that.
+Obviously, there is one glaring thing I left out of this post, and that’s the misogyny and sexism surrounding this entire issue – but unfortunately, I have no solutions for that.
 If you have any ideas, I’d love to hear them in the comments!

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.